zhangjunpeng411/Scan/README.md

   <img src="https://github.com/zhangjunpeng411/Scan/blob/master/Scan_schematic_illustration.png" alt="Schematic illustration of Scan" border="0.1">
 </p>

-Given bulk or single-cell RNA-sequencing data with or without priori information of miRNA-mRNA interactions, Scan can apply 27 computational methods covering 7 types (correlation, distance, information, regression, bayesian, proportionality and causality) to construct miRNA-mRNA relation matrix.
+Given bulk or single-cell RNA-sequencing data with or without prior information of miRNA-mRNA interactions, Scan can apply 27 computational methods covering 7 types (correlation, distance, information, regression, bayesian, proportionality and causality) to construct miRNA-mRNA relation matrix.
 By using one of 27 computational methods, Scan constructs two miRNA-mRNA relation matrices (one for all samples and the other for all samples except *k*).
 For each sample (cell or tissue) *k*, Scan conducts sample-specific network inference from the two constructed miRNA-mRNA relation matrices to infer a miRNA regulatory network specific to the sample *k*.
 In total, Scan can identify *m* sample-specific miRNA regulatory networks across *m* samples (one network for one sample).
 In terms of accuracy and scalability, Scan further evaluates the constructed sample-specific miRNA regulatory networks.

 ## :book: Description of each file in R and GenMiR++ folders
 - **Scan.interp.R**: Utility functions for scanning sample-specific miRNA regulation using a linear interpolation strategy.